eipi717/BookingSystemAPI/README.md

   * [Links](#links)

 ## Description
 This is a project that allows users to book lessons.
 It can be used for all business sizes.
 List of lessons, bookings and recommended lessons will be all provided in this application.
+The application provides a clean user interface for admin to manage the bookings and the lessons

 ## Installation